 Not all your holiday gatherings are going to be perfect sailing, so when you hit a rough patch, focus on the positive and your mood will automatically be elevated.
 What you focus on influences your thoughts and your thoughts impact your experience.
 So, lean into abundance by focusing on all that is good in your life rather than what is missing.
 This intentional shift in thinking will help you appreciate the things that really matter.
 Remember, getting together during the holiday’s is not about having a clean house or perfect meal or table setting.
 It is about community, connecting and sharing experiences and appreciating time with one another.

 If you need some ideas to cultivate a little extra gratitude try one of the below exercises.

 3 Gratitude Exercises:

-- Before you eat have everyone pause for a full minute to focus on one thing in which they are grateful.
+- Before you eat have everyone pause for a full minute to focus on one thing for which they are grateful.
 Then go around the table and have everyone share their thoughts.

-- Put up big blank post-it notes in your house and have everyone write down or draw a few things in which they are grateful.
+- Put up big blank post-it notes in your house and have everyone write down or draw a few things for which they are grateful.

 - Hug someone for 30 seconds and before you untangle from the hug tell them why you are grateful for them.

 7 Simple Ways to Flex your Gratitude Muscles:

 - Write a thank-you note

 - Keep a gratitude journal